ConorOBrien-Foxx/Cha-ne/README.md

 ## A string-friendly langauge
 Everything is implicitly treated as a string character, and the strings are printed implicitly after execution.
 If you want to perform commands, you must enclose them within `{...}`.
 To use `{`, `}`, use the escape character `\`.
 Or, if you simply wish to use a single command, you use the vertical bar character `|`.
 To use shorthand for a word, use the `:...:`.
 This will write that sequence to the current string.

+Please note that, in its current state, the interpreter will only run very few samples of code.

     <    push current string to the stack
     >    pop current string for writing